 The list aims to provide a channel of communication and information for members about activities and events in the field of EU environmental politics.

 Foresight and Organisational Becoming is a Special Interest Group in the British Acacemy of Management researching cutting-edge issues in business strategy and management.
 We welcome anyone interested in these issues to join and be part of this exciting initiative.
+This list has been retained - 29/11/13.
+The archives have been locked for viewing only.
+No new messages may be posted and the list will not accept new subscribers

 This list provides a forum for anyone engaged in matters relating to graduate employment and employability.
 It intends to promote high-level debate on these issues, particularly to challenge much of the current, intellectually questionable orthodoxy.